Pumpkin Pie Sugar CookiesJump to Recipe

 Cinnamon Royal Icing:

-1) In a stand mixer with the paddle attachment or in a bowl with a hand mixer, cream together Land O Lakes® Butter with Canola Oil and sugars until the mixture is light and slightly fluffy.
+1) In a stand mixer with the paddle attachment or in a bowl with a hand mixer, cream together unsalted butter and sugars until the mixture is light and slightly fluffy.
 Then mix in pumpkin and vanilla and mix to combine.

 3) Preheat oven to 350 degrees F. Make cookies by rolling a heaping tablespoon-sized ball of dough in your hands and then rolling it in sugar.
 Place it on a baking sheet and press down on the dough ball with a ¼ cup measuring cup to flatten it.
 Repeat with all the cookies.
 Don’t crowd the cookies on the baking sheet.
 I shoot for 8 cookies per sheet.